lando/drupal/README.md

 yarn install
 ```

-If you dont' want to install Node 14 or Yarn for whatever reason you can install [Lando](https://docs.lando.dev/basics/installation.html) and use that:
+If you don't want to install Node 18 or Yarn for whatever reason you can install [Lando](https://docs.lando.dev/basics/installation.html) and use that:

 ```bash
 git clone https://github.com/lando/drupal.git && cd drupal